• Skip to primary navigation

 Sweet potatoes are a must for me for Thanksgiving dinner, and these Old Fashioned Candied Sweet Potatoes are one of my favorites!
 The fresh sweet potatoes really shine through with a little bit of butter, brown sugar, pecans, warm spices, and a marshmallow topping.

-In the American South, sweet potato casserole is a staple.
-There are different ways to make it, and most people have a firm stand on the ‘great marshmallow debate.’
 I grew up with toasted marshmallows on top of my potatoes at Thanksgiving, so I decided to add them to this recipe too.
 They’re definitely optional here but SO delicious!
 A match made in heaven if you ask me.

 Old Fashioned Candied Sweet Potatoes are a simple yet delicious recipe.
 This casserole dish is an excellent choice for any holiday meal or Sunday dinner.
-It’s the perfect addition during the holiday season!

 Another holiday side I can’t live without is an Easy Thanksgiving Charcuterie Board.
 With simple ingredients, it’s perfect for snacking before and after dinner!
 Even the night before when you’re preparing all of the other dishes.